xzer/run-jetty-run/README.md

 - 1.3.4

-    This release constains all the unreleased fixes from the original RJR, without any new fixes(with support of jetty 9.0.0M3), with support of:
+    This release constains all the unreleased fixes from the original RJR, without any new fixes, with support of:

     - 6.1.26
     - 7.6.8